Shahana7000/wheater-analysis/README.md

 # wheater-analysis
-its a javascript based weather app where we can see the tempreture for just through the city name
+its a javascript wheater analysis little project